Karataso/Termux-Arch/README.md

 use this little script to install archlinux on termux Download Termux here: https://github.com/termux/termux-app

-To install Arch Lnux on your termux app, folow the next steps:
+To install Arch Linux on your termux app, folow the next steps:
 (Run the folowing comands on your termux, a fresh termux install is recomended)

 pkg install git